curry-packages/icurry/examples/README.md

    For instance, to compile module `Rev` in this directory:

        > icurry f2i -I .curry -I $CURRYHOME/lib/.curry .curry/Rev.tfcy .curry/Rev.icy

+   With the additional option `-p`, the a pretty-printed version of the generated ICurry program is shown on the terminal:

+       > icurry f2i -p -I .curry -I $CURRYHOME/lib/.curry .curry/Rev.tfcy .curry/Rev.icy

 4. If desired, generate the Extended ICurry representation of `Rev` (in `.curry/Rev.eicy`):